 FMS Model 33 Spellers are designed for applications where electric circuits are to be flashed in particular sequences such as with spelling or other animation.

 Variable in both cycle speed and cam cut, Model 33 Spellers are some of the most versatile sign controllers available.
 Spellers can be built with as few as one circuit, or as many as necessary to accommodate the required flashing sequence.
 Neon can be controlled by installing the speller on the primary side of transformers.

-Model 33 units are UL and cUL listed and come with a 115 Volt Motor, 50/60 cycle.
+Model 33 units come with a 115 Volt Motor, 50/60 cycle.
 They are also available in 220 volt as a special order from your distributor.

 How to Order a Model 33 Speller

 All Model 33 Spellers are custom made.
 To order a Model 33 Speller, you will need to specify three key elements:

 - the speed